-The make the doll’s head, pass a needle with a thread through the body and make a knot.
+To make the doll’s head, pass a needle with a thread through the body and make a knot.
 Repeated several times or until you are satisfied with the shape.

-To make the doll’s hair, I wrap some yarn around a piece of cardboard (about 4 inches width).
+To make the doll’s hair, I wrap some yarn around a piece of cardboard (about 4 inches in width).
 Once I had enough yarn, I place the doll’s head on it and attach the yarn on the top of the head with a few stitches and knots.

 Cut out the yarn.